webo-agency/en/content/1.uslugi/index.md

 ---
-name: Usługi
+name: Services
-description: Wybierz usługę, którą jesteś zainteresowany
+description: Select the service you are interested in
 link: https://www.webo.agency/#uslugi
 showInNav: true
 draft: true